Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Seamartin review.

-Seamartin Value, Factual Statistic: A mint never fished Seamartin wooden reel, realised at auction held on the 4th of January 2010, $3,650.00.
+Seamartin Value, Factual Statistic: A mint never fished Seamartin wooden reel, realised at an eBay auction held on the 4th of January 2010, $3,650.00.
 It was the highest price ever paid for this unique reel invented and made by Cliff Martin, of Lakes Entrance Victoria.
-The Seamartin wooden reel is the most sought after reel by Australian collectors, and without doubt the most collectable of all wooden reels ever produced in Australia.
-Seamartin wooden reel features in the top 10 of the most collectable wooden surf fishing reels produced worldwide!
+The Seamartin wooden reel is the most sought-after reel by Australian collectors and without doubt the most collectable of all wooden reels ever produced in Australia.
+Seamartin wooden reel features in the top 10 of the most collectible wooden surf fishing reels produced worldwide!
 Reelpedia ® , 2010.

 ReeLpedia ® >< )))) * > Page 10.